Beans are healthy, nutritious, and one of the most common foods on the planet.

 These common beans have far too many carbs to be considered for regular inclusion in a ketogenic diet.
 However, there are alternatives for people wanting to work beans into their diet.

-Though you will still have to closely monitor your intake, there are beans available that have less carbs.
+Though you will still have to monitor your intake closely, there are beans available that have fewer carbs.

 Two examples of these more keto-friendly beans are eden black soybeans and kidney beans.
 These both have a more tolerable carb count.

 - 240 calories